Compute Compound Annual Growth Rate, or use reverse CAGR to find initial/final value. Perfect for mutual funds, stocks, and long-term planning.

 Q: What is a reverse CAGR calculator used for?

 It helps determine the initial investment needed to reach a future goal given a fixed CAGR, or the future value from a known initial amount and CAGR.
-It’s essential for retirement and goal planning.

 Q: How do I calculate CAGR in Excel for multiple years?